Table of Contents

 Organic food translates to – food grown or produced without any use of synthetic additives and is completely and purely natural.
 It has no harmful effect on the health of the consumer.

-Growing organic food is quite complicated – actually, growing it is simple enough, but to prove that it has been grown organically takes some procedures and standards set by the government and it is quite logical too, as organic food yield is low and it costs more both to the farmer as well as consumer.
+Growing organic food is quite complicated – actually, growing it is simple enough, but to prove that it has been grown organically takes some procedures and standards set by the government and it is quite logical too, as organic food yield is low and it costs more both to the farmer as well as the consumer.
 To justify that cost, one needs the appropriate certification.
 It is not just heavily regulated but also there is close monitoring in this sector to keep it free of chemical adulteration and fooling the customer.

 Some organic food growing practices include: